ants-xjtu/FlowBundler/README.md

 # FlowBundler
-FlowBundler is a high speed software traffic shaping / rate-limiting / pacing scheme.
+FlowBundler is a high speed software traffic shaping (aka, rate-limiting or pacing) scheme.

  It achieves high-efficient traffic shaping by batching packets from different flows.
 More details of FlowBundler can be found in our INFOCOM'23 paper "Burst can be Harmless: Achieving Line-rate Software Traffic Shaping by Inter-flow Batching".

 This repo contains our kernel and userspace implementations of FlowBundler prototype.